-When World of Warcraft first launched in 2004, following the release of the highly acclaimed Warcraft III – The Frozen Throne, it essentially brought the MMORPG genre into the mainstream spotlight.
-Sure, it wasn’t the first MMORPG, but in true Blizzard fashion, they took an existing thing and then packaged and marketed it better.
+When World of Warcraft first launched in 2004, following the release of the highly acclaimed Warcraft III – The Frozen Throne, it essentially brought the MMORPG genre into the mainstream spotlight for the very first time.

 And just like that, the original vanilla World of Warcraft became a pop culture phenomenon and changed the course of the franchise, for better or for worse.

 The Burning Crusade

-Release date: January 16, 2007
+Release Date: January 16, 2007

 The first expansion was quite influential on the game as a whole, both from a mechanics and lore standpoint.
-It introduced two new races – the Draenei and the Blood Elves, and it added their respective starting zones to the world of Azeroth.
+It introduced two new races, the Draenei and the Blood Elves, and it added their respective starting zones to the world of Azeroth.
 But the bulk of the new content lay not in Azeroth, but in Outland, a location previously visited in Warcraft III – The Frozen Throne.

-Another important addition was the resilience stat which mitigated damage received from (and only from) other players, designed to help balance out PvP combat.
-Speaking of PvP, this expansion also added one brand new battleground and it introduced Arena PvP for the first time.
+Another important addition was the resilience stat, which mitigated damage received from (and only from) other players, designed to help balance out PvP combat.
+Speaking of PvP, this expansion also added one brand new battleground, and it introduced Arena PvP for the first time.

 The Wrath of the Lich King

-Release date: November 13, 2008
+Release Date: November 13, 2008

 Continuing the trend of capitalizing on the success and popularity of Warcraft III, WoW’s second expansion revolved around Arthas, the widely beloved anti-hero who was crowned the new Lich King at the end of The Frozen Throne.

-Release date: December 7, 2010
+Release Date: December 7, 2010

 Mists of Pandaria

-Release date: September 25, 2012
+Release Date: September 25, 2012

 The level cap for this expansion was increased by five once again, making 90 the new ceiling.
 Most notably, Mists of Pandaria introduced the Pandaren as the first neutral race that could join either the Alliance or the Horde, based solely on the player’s own personal choice.

-This expansion also marked the addition of the first new class since WotLK, and it was the Monk—a hybrid class that could tank, heal, and DPS, all the while using light armor, with fist weapons and staves as weapons of choice.
+This expansion also marked the addition of the first new class since WotLK, the Monk—a hybrid class that could fill the roles of tank, healer, or DPS, all the while using light armor, with fist weapons and staves as weapons of choice.

-This expansion also introduced Scenarios for the first time – small dungeons that were designed to be overcome with three players, rather than the usual five.
+This expansion also introduced Scenarios—small dungeons that were designed to be overcome with three players, rather than the usual five.
 On top of that, challenge modes were added to 5-man dungeons, and on the PvP front, three new battlegrounds were introduced.

 Warlords of Draenor

-Release date: November 13, 2014
+Release Date: November 13, 2014

 The fifth expansion raised the level cap by ten, making level 100 the new maximum.
-The focus was more on streamlining mechanics than introducing new ones, so WoD removed some secondary stats, and introduced the Group Finder as a streamlined group-finding tool for both PvP and PvE.
+The overall focus was more on streamlining mechanics than introducing new ones, so WoD removed some secondary stats and introduced the Group Finder as a streamlined group-finding tool for both PvP and PvE.

-Other than that, WoD added a new instanced world PvP zone called Ashran, as well as Skirmishes—casual Arena combat scenarios that would be available even to low-level players and allow them to familiarize themselves with that sort of PvP combat early on.
+Other than that, WoD added a new instanced world PvP zone called Ashran as well as Skirmishes—casual Arena combat scenarios that would be available even to low-level players and allow them to familiarize themselves with that sort of PvP combat early on.

-Release date: August 30, 2016
+Release Date: August 30, 2016

 Remember how the original Gul’dan died in the Tomb of Sargeras?
-Well, following the events of Warlords of Draenor, alternate reality Gul’dan is there to reopen it in the ‘main’ reality!
-And just like that, we come back to the Burning Legion and Illidan as the focal point of the plot, and the big bad – Sargeras – is thrown into the mix as well.
+Well, following the events of Warlords of Draenor, alternate-reality Gul’dan is there to reopen it in the ‘main’ reality!
+And just like that, we come back to the Burning Legion and Illidan as the focal point of the plot, and the big bad, Sargeras, is thrown into the mix as well.

-The level cap was raised from 100 to 110, and the second ever hero class was introduced: the Demon Hunter.
+The level cap was raised from 100 to 110, and the second-ever hero class was introduced: the Demon Hunter.
 This new class was a hybrid that could focus on either DPS or tanking, but unlike the Death Knight, which was made available for every race, only Night Elves and Blood Elves could become Demon Hunters.
 Furthermore, ‘Class Orders‘ were introduced, offering class-specific campaigns and rewards.

 Battle for Azeroth

-Release date: August 14, 2018
+Release Date: August 14, 2018

-Furthermore, two new Arenas were added, and the players were allowed to toggle PvP off regardless of realm type, and the Honor system was refreshed once again.
+Furthermore, two new Arenas were added, and the players were allowed to toggle PvP off regardless of the realm type, and the Honor system was refreshed once again.
 On the PvE front, Island Expeditions were introduced, though these 3-player scenarios also had a PvP mode.

 The Final Word